Lasindu-Rasanka/Lasindu-Rasanka/README.md

 ### 👨‍💻 About Me

-- 🌍 I'm from **Your Country**
+- 🌍 I'm from Sri Lanka
-- 🔭 Currently building: `CraftMart` - Handmade E-commerce Marketplace 🛍️
+- 🔭 Currently building: Academic Shedular Web Application
-- 📱 Android app creator: `MySafeLine` – Emergency Call App
-- 🌱 Learning: **TypeScript, Next.js, Firebase**
+- 🌱 Learning: Linux, Cloud Providers (AWS), Docker
-- 🎯 Goal: Become a world-class full stack + mobile app engineer
+- 🎯 Goal: Become a world-class full stack Developer
 - ⚡ Fun fact: I design like a creative and code like a machine 🚀

 ---